 Day One: Fried eggs with salad and fresh fruit, Chicken salad with olive oil, sunflower seeds, and raw vegetables, Grilled lean beef, with steamed vegetables

-Day Two: Grilled salmon with coconut oil and a somewhat fruit.
+Day Two: Grilled salmon with coconut oil and a small fruit.
 Salmon Salad with Flaxseeds and Raw Vegetables, Grilled Chicken with Mixed Vegetables

 Day Three: Eggs and Bacon, with Fresh Fruit, Salmon with Butter and Steamed Vegetables, Pork Stir-Fry with Lettuce and Sunflower Seeds